 - How residents and communities can avoid falling victim

 - How wildfire spreads and why we must adapt to living with wildfire

 - Easy steps anyone can take to reduce the chances of wildfire damage

 - Facts every resident should know about saving their property from wildfire

 - If camping or hunting, check local restrictions on campfires.
 Use an approved gas stove as an alternative for heating and cooking.
-If charcoal grills are permitted, use them only over fire proof surfaces such as asphalt or bare mineral soil.
+If charcoal grills are permitted, use them only over fire proof surfaces such as asphalt or bare earth.

 - Dispose of smoking materials properly.
 Extinguish them in an ashtray.
 Don’t throw them out your window.